 ‣ Dissolution of Marriage

-Bill Novotny seek a thorough understanding of the Client's presenting appraisal problem when first contacted.
+Bill Novotny seeks a thorough understanding of the Client's presenting appraisal problem when first contacted.
 All later decisions are based on this understanding.

-To the extent necessary William Novotny's appraisal report will be based on a proper development of his opinions and conclusions including, as needed, research of comparable sales in a relevant market.
+To the extent necessary the Novotny Appraisal Services in Los Angeles appraisal report will be based on a proper development of his opinions and conclusions including, as needed (and relevant to intended use), research of comparable sales in a relevant market.
 His judgment as a personal property appraiser and antiques appraiser is informed by exceptional market experience with most personal property types since 1979 (38 years).
 His personal property appraisal report will properly disclose his scope of work, assumptions and limiting conditions so that the assignment results will be meaningful to the client and not misleading.
 He consults, as needed, with specialists for rare and unusual properties.
-A personal property and antiques appraisal report, whether written or oral, must be credible, meaningful, appropriate, complete and relevant to intended use.
+A personal property and antiques appraisal report, whether written or oral, must be credible, meaningful, appropriate, complete, sufficient and relevant to intended use.

 William Novotny, a general personal property appraiser, and owner of Novotny Appraisal Services in Los Angeles and Southern California has thirty-eight (38) years of experience as a general personal property appraiser and antiques dealer.
 He has over 20 years as a full time personal property appraiser and antiques appraiser since 1996.
 During the period in which he was an antique dealer (1979-1999) he attended weekly and monthly Los Angeles and Southern California estate auctions and he priced general personal property objects for retail sales at his various antique stores (largest 20,000 sq. ft.) and at his exhibits at antique malls and antique shows between 1979 and 1999.
 Find out more!